drug-design/course/docs/chapters/3d-mimic-design-case-studies.md

 *[Antagonist]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.

-The Novartis group succeeded in discovering potent peptide antagonists, which started by a phage display study that led to the identification of an initial lead represented by peptide 1.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='3d-mimic-design-case-studies/novartis-5-nm-peptide-like-antagonist-c4bdf7ef'><i class='fa fa-play' aria-hidden='true'></i></button>The Novartis group succeeded in discovering potent peptide antagonists, which started by a phage display study that led to the identification of an initial lead represented by peptide 1.
 *[antagonist]: A molecule that blocks the activation of a receptor.
 *[antagonists]: A molecule that blocks the activation of a receptor.
 *[agonist]: A chemical substance capable of activating a given receptor.